-Money Stress & Emotional Habits for High-Achievers
+Money Stress & Emotional Habits

-Money Stress & Emotional Habits for High-Achievers
+Money Stress & Emotional Habits

 “I’m Doing Fine… So Why Does This Still Bother Me?”

-You avoid opening certain accounts
+You put off looking at certain accounts

 You carry quiet guilt about past choices